manami-project/manami/README.md

 ## Installation
 * Requires Java 14 or 15
 * Download the *.jar file of the latest release
 * No installation or additional setup needed.
-Just Download the `*.jar` and start it by double click or via console `java -jar manami.jar
+Just Download the `*.jar` and start it by double click or via console `java -jar manami.jar`.